NSO-developer/nso-gitbook/administration/management/aaa-infrastructure.md

 ## Authenticating IPC Access

-NSO communicates with clients (client libraries, **ncs\_cli**, and similar) using the NSO IPC socket.
+NSO communicates with clients (Python and Java client libraries, **ncs\_cli**, **netconf-subsys**, and others) using the NSO IPC socket.
 The protocol used allows the client to provide user and group information to use for authorization in NSO, effectively delegating authentication to the client.

 By default, only local connections to the IPC socket are allowed.
 If all local clients are considered trusted, the socket can provide unauthenticated access, with the client-supplied user name.
 This is what the `--user` option of **ncs\_cli** does.
 For example: